From the 40 Days of Daily Bread Series.

 Jesus spoke to the multitudes, “I heard about a man that was sharing my sermons and King Herod has even heard of me!
 Have you all seen what I have done?
 So many miracles and people healed!”

-Let another man praise you, and not your own mouth; A stranger, and not your own lips.
-Proverbs 27:2 NKJV
+Let another praise you, and not your own mouth; a stranger, and not your own lips.
+Proverbs 27:2 ESV

 - Ask God to show you any motives driven by a hunger for recognition.
 Write what He shows you in your journal.
-Meditate on the bolded phrases below.
+Meditate on the following passage: